mikeshtro/homework/src/content/01-baby-steps.md

 You can start your application by writing `npm run start`.
 This will build you application and serve it in development mode.
 See the changes in the right window.

-Now try to update the component in the editor.
-You can see the application is reloaded on each save.